testIT-WebTester/webtester2-core/README.md

 It is the product of years of consulting experience in various projects and aims at providing a very intuitive, declarative and extendable API for writing programmatic UI tests in Java.

 ### Features

-- Java 8 optimized API
+- Optimized for Java 8 and above
-- Page Object Pattern as it's main focus
+- Intuitive Page Object Pattern with simple annotation-driven element identification
-- Functional page elements instead of generic WebElement API
+- Useful predefined element classes (e.g. Button, TextField, ...)
-- Script style testing support using Ad-Hoc element identification API
+- Simple API for runtime element identification
-- Composition of pages and page fragments over inheritance
+- Boost reuse with easy composition of pages and page fragments
-- Declarative interface-based programming model
-- Event System for traceability and custom action
-- Option to highlight used elements as a visual debugging support
+- Highlighting of used elements for visual debugging
+- Custom event handling: from a simple screenshot on exception to custom report generation
-- Support modules for the integration with frameworks like: assertj, hamcrest, junit, spring
+- Seamless integration with common frameworks like: AssertJ, Hamcrest, JUnit, Spring, etc.
-- If you must, Selenium is always just a method call away.
+- Selenium is always just a method call away!

-### Get in touch
-You can contact us by writing an [e-mail](mailto:webtester@novatec-gmbh.de) or create an [issue](https://github.com/testIT-WebTester/webtester2-core/issues).

 ### Documentation
 The [user documentation](documentation/README.md) is part of the repository and provides in-depth documentation on all the features.
 If you have further questions please get in touch with us.

 ### Contribute
+Firstly, you should create an [issue](https://github.com/testIT-WebTester/webtester2-core/issues) for your enhancement request.

-If you want to contribute to WebTester, fork the repository, make your additions and changes and create a pull request.
+WebTester uses a “Fork & Pull” model for collaborative development.
+If you have changes that you would like us to consider for introduction to WebTester, you will need to fork the repository, commit and push your changes to your forked project, and send us a pull request referencing the previously created issue.

-Things you need to know are documented [here](https://github.com/testIT-WebTester/webtester2-core/wiki/Contribution).
+Please note that, in order to keep WebTester clean and minimal, we consider all enhancement requests carefully.
+Should your enhancement not be appropriate for WebTester, we may reject the pull request.

+Before you start, have a look at our [contribution](https://github.com/testIT-WebTester/webtester2-core/wiki/Contribution) wiki page for important information regarding the development of WebTester.

-### Issues
+### Get in touch
-If you experience any issues please use GitHub's [issue](https://github.com/testIT-WebTester/webtester2-core/issues) system to tell us about it!
+You can contact us by writing an [e-mail](mailto:webtester@novatec-gmbh.de) or create an [issue](https://github.com/testIT-WebTester/webtester2-core/issues).

 ### Licensing
-testIT WebTester is licensed under [The Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt).
+WebTester is licensed under [The Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt).

 ### Sponsoring
-testIT WebTester is mainly developed by [NovaTec Consulting GmbH](http://www.novatec-gmbh.de/), a German consultancy firm that drives quality in software development projects.
+WebTester is mainly developed by [NovaTec Consulting GmbH](http://www.novatec-gmbh.de/), a German consultancy firm that drives quality in software development projects.